 · objects that are held in the right hand (such as mugs or magnifying glasses), because they are not relevant to the direction, but only refer to the fact that most people are right-handed.

 To learn more about what icons to reflect, you can read in the Material Design guides

 In addition to the visual subtleties, there was one significant technical challenge.
-It turned out that when inserting the Hebrew text into graphic editors like Sketch and Figma, the symbols go in the opposite order.
+DUring the Hebrew app design it turned out that when inserting the Hebrew text into graphic editors like Sketch and Figma, the symbols go in the opposite order.
 Sketch had solved the problem by then and added automatic adaptation, but in order to insert Hebrew text into Figma, you have to mess around and use the Reverse Text Generator, such as textmechanic.com

 Now let's focus on what the sites in Hebrew look like.

 This is what the Microsoft site looks like:

 Let's look at the upper left corner.
 Designers have correctly adapted the button - the icon and the direction of the animation on it point to the left.
 You could argue about the reflected magnifying glass icon, but it looks the same in the English version of the site.
 Whereas the icon of the trolley could have been reflected, so as it indicates the direction from left to right.

 On this site the news feed moves from right to left, and the chat opens at the bottom left: